majormatt28/Ink-Gaming-frontend/README.md

 ## Getting set up

 To start the application on the frontend:
-Highly recommend downloading the backend repo first and having that set up first.\
+* Highly recommend downloading the backend repo first and having that set up first.
-Once the frontend repo is downloaded on your local computer, open it on your code editor and type npm start in the terminal.
+* Once the frontend repo is downloaded on your local computer, open it on your code editor and run nom install.
+This will install all the necassary packeges for your computer.
+* Then type npm start in the terminal for it to open on your browser.

 <img width="1261" alt="InkGaming" src="https://user-images.githubusercontent.com/58439248/124307114-57ef9200-db35-11eb-8685-3e9f0731c667.png">